 Digital Receipt: Herein, digital receipts are generated for all accomplished transactions.
 It can be shared within the app, or by email or via phone.

 Loyalty Program: For every referral, offer a reward for your users.
 This way, users will be pleased receiving the loyalty rewards, while it will also help in increasing visibility of the app.

 Cloud Operations: Using cloud technology, it is possible to store all transactions in a safe & reliable manner.
 This way, quality standards of your app can also be augmented as well as it enables the users to carry out faster transactions.
 Besides, it also helps in accessing data in a way powerful manner and capturing high user attention.

 Real-time Dashboard: This Dashboard has all the information about the registered and associated app users.

 Real-time Analytics: This functionality is useful to generate reports related to the number of transactions taken place, number of associated users, app usability, bounce rates, types of availed offers, etc.

 Blockchain Technology: With technology progression, e-Wallet apps have also started using Blockchain technology that is basically developed for initiating cryptocurrency.
 It is a highly-secure & encrypted method.
 However, it is yet to be legalized by many governments, so if you are developing the app for a region where the government has not legalized the cryptocurrency, then you can’t integrate this functionality in the app.

 The Selection of the App Development Partner is Vital

-As it comes to choosing a mobile app development partner to create your e-Wallet mobile app, it is vital to make the right choice.
+As it comes to choosing a mobile app development partner to create your android e-Wallet mobile app, it is vital to make the right choice.
 Not just it will cut off the unnecessary expenses but will also reduce the time-framework required to create an e-Wallet mobile app to a big extent.
 Choose a firm that has a good reputation in the market and carries a good past record, with satisfied customers.